 Los Angeles, CA 90017

-A Los Angeles native, Jacqueline has a bachelor’s degree in sociology and a master’s degree in urban planning from UCLA.
+Prior to joining Enterprise, Jacqueline was vice president of Wells Fargo’s Community Banking Real Estate Group.
+A Los Angeles native, she has a bachelor’s degree in sociology and a master’s degree in urban planning from UCLA.